Fulham can get a result against Mourinho’s Tottenham Hotspur, insists Aina | Goal.com

 Fulham can get a result against Mourinho’s Tottenham Hotspur, insists Aina

-Ola Aina believes Fulham can get the much-needed result when the Cottagers take on Tottenham Hotspur in Thursday’s Premier League fixture.
+Ola Aina believes Fulham can get a much-needed result when the Cottagers take on Tottenham Hotspur in Thursday’s Premier League fixture.

 “They’re a good team,” Aina told FFCtv.
 “We’ve done our homework and we go into the game with confidence.